 The NR01 includes an on-board RTD to measure the radiometer’s internal temperature and a 1-W heater that minimizes the formation of dew and melts frost.
 To reduce current drain, a relay is typically used to turn on the heater only when the solar radiation is less than 20 W/m2.

-Campbell Scientific's CR3000 and CR5000 dataloggers are ideal for measuring this radiometer.
+Campbell Scientific’s CR6 and CR3000 dataloggers can directly measure this radiometer.
 A CR1000 can also be used, but a 4WPB100 module is required to measure the internal RTD.

 |Response Time||18 s|